giovanebribeiro/msbuildscmtasks/README.md

 ## How to install?

-You must use the NuGet Package Manager
+You must use the [NuGet Package Manager Console](http://docs.nuget.org/consume/package-manager-console)
 ```
 > Install-Package MSBuildSCMTasks
 ```